Massacre of Feodosia: Discovery

 On 21 March 1983, the West German Radio (WDR) broadcast a documentary which was based on de Zayas' investigation and also showed propaganda footage of the troops of the Wehrmacht on the Massacre of Broniki; witnesses to the massacre talked to journalists in the documentary.

+The special representative of the Stavka in Crimea, Lev Mekhlis, personally encouraged the killing of German prisoners of war.